mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ## Practical Application Guidance

-Temporal Versioning is a great tool to have in your toolbox, but it is not a pancea.
+Temporal Versioning is a great tool to have in your toolbox, but it is not a panacea.
 It is best applied to entities where there is meaningful business value to tracking changes - beyond just an audit trail.
 If all you need is an audit trail, use RavenDB's standard versioning bundle instead.

 An easy use case to understand is for tracking changes in a payroll system.